chinmayagrawal775/pixelriver/api/README.md

 # APIs for interacting with upload service

-This service is the part of pixerrive application.
+This service is the part of pixelriver application.
 This service exposes the http APIs for interacting with pixelriver services

 For detailed scope of service: please refer the readme file in the root of repository